 -

-Walk around it normally: from entry to seating, seating to kitchen, seating to hallway.
+Walk the room the way you normally do: entry to seating, seating to kitchen, seating to hallway.

-This is the fastest way to catch the classic problem: the couch technically fits, but the room stops working.
+This is the fastest way to catch the classic problem: the sofa technically fits, but the room stops working.

 Step 2: Protect the “primary path”

-A practical trick: do a “laundry basket test.”
-Walk the taped path carrying something bulky.
-If it feels awkward, it will be worse with guests, kids, or pets underfoot.
+A good reality check is the laundry-basket test.
+Walk the taped path while carrying something bulky.
+If it already feels awkward, it will feel worse with guests, kids, or pets moving around.

 Step 3: Dimension the furniture cluster, not the sofa alone

-A couch rarely lives alone.
-If you plan for a coffee table, side tables, or an ottoman, map those too.
+A sofa almost never sits by itself.
+If you are planning for a coffee table, side tables, or an ottoman, map those too.

 -

-If you prefer a coffee table, you need enough space to stand up and pass without hitting your knees.
+With a coffee table, leave enough room to sit down, stand up, and pass through without hitting your knees.

 -